Resources at MIT

 Workshops, Maker Spaces, and Co-Working

-In 2016, a new resource called “Mobius” launched at MIT, as part of Project Manus.
-The MIT Mobius system is designed to help members of the MIT community navigate the vast array of resources used to 'make' or measure available on campus.
+The Mobius system was created to help manage and share information about resources that the MIT community may use to make, measure and manipulate.
 MIT community members have access to this system via the Mobius app (iOS & Android).

 Available only to qualified students (see website for details).